pouyaSamie/FreeInternet/README.md

    Donating to EFF:                    https://eff.org/donate-le
 ```

-your certificates are in following directories you need them. so keep them safe and remeber the path.
+your certificates are in the following directories you need them. so keep them safe and remember the path.

 ```console
 /etc/letsencrypt/live/your_domain/fullchain.pem